 Chemical and pharmacological investigation of traditional bush medicines

 A Postgraduate Research Scholarship (opens in a new window) is available for a highly motivated PhD candidate who is technically skilled with a strong organic chemistry background.
 The successful candidate will work with a diverse group of researchers including, chemists, pharmacologists and botanists.
 Background knowledge of inflammation including key biochemical processes and the role these play in initiation and progression of chronic disorders including Alzheimer’s disease is desirable.
-This project will unravel the biomolecular mechanisms and identify the chemical constituents that can explain the therapeutic effects of traditional plant medicines, while seeking to translate these technologies into novel, efficacious medicines.This project is proposed to be supervised by Dr Bradley Simpson.
+This project will unravel the biomolecular mechanisms and identify the chemical constituents that can explain the therapeutic effects of traditional plant medicines, while seeking to translate these technologies into novel, efficacious medicines.This project is proposed to be supervised by Professor Gerald Muench.
 The successful applicant will commence the course in 2018.

 We welcome applicants from a range of backgrounds, and strongly encourage applications from people of Aboriginal and Torres Strait Islander descent.
 In particular, the project is suitable for candidates with strong interests in organic chemistry, pharmacology/pharmaceutical science and natural products.

 - Hold qualifications and experience equal to one of the following (i) an Australian First Class Bachelor (Honours) degree, (ii) coursework Masters with at least 25 per cent research component, (iii) Research Masters degree, or (iv) equivalent overseas qualifications.

 - Demonstrate strong academic performance in subjects relevant to chemistry.

 - Have an understanding of inflammation and its role in disease initiation and progression.